While you are looking for housing you will learn that there are no hard and fast rules about the condition and appearance of property in Italy.

 There are various types of rental contracts:-

 4+4 year contract which usually requires a minimum rental period ( normally at least a 1 year period) after which it is possible to give 3 or 6 months advance notice .
+For diplomatic clients there is a clause to provide only 2 months notice of early departure.

 Gas, electricity, telephone and internet